Tom Gamboa: Major Leagues

-From 1973–1975 he was a scout for the Baltimore Orioles, and from 1976–1977 he was a scout for the Major League Baseball Scouting Bureau.
+From 1973 to 1975 he was a scout for the Baltimore Orioles, and from 1976 to 1977 he was a scout for the Major League Baseball Scouting Bureau.

 He was the Chicago Cubs' first base and third base coach in 1998–1999.

-Gamboa was a Major League coach for the Kansas City Royals from 2001–2003, serving as the bullpen coach in 2001 and 2003 and the team's first base coach in 2002.
+Gamboa was a Major League coach for the Kansas City Royals from 2001 to 2003, serving as the bullpen coach in 2001 and 2003 and the team's first base coach in 2002.
 While he was the Royals first base coach, he was attacked on the field at Comiskey Park by two fans during a game against the Chicago White Sox on September 19, 2002.
 Gamboa suffered permanent hearing loss in his right ear.

 International winter leagues

-Gamboa managed the Indios de Mayagüez in Puerto Rico's Liga de Béisbol Profesional Roberto Clemente in seven winter league seasons from 1995–96 through 2002–03, reaching the finals in six seasons and winning three championships, managed in six Puerto Rican League All-Star games, and was named Manager of the Year following the 1995–96 and 1996–97 seasons.
+Gamboa managed the Indios de Mayagüez in Puerto Rico's Liga de Béisbol Profesional Roberto Clemente in seven winter league seasons from 1995 to 1996 through 2002–03, reaching the finals in six seasons and winning three championships, managed in six Puerto Rican League All-Star games, and was named Manager of the Year following the 1995–96 and 1996–97 seasons.
 In 2002, he was inducted into the Association of Major League Legends of Latin America.

 Gamboa managed Naranjeros de Hermosillo in the Liga Mexicana del Pacífico winter league in 2004.

 Team Israel; World Baseball Classic

 In September 2016, Gamboa was the bench coach for Israel at the 2017 World Baseball Classic qualifier.
 In an interview, he said he was serving as a Coach, due to his longtime friendship with manager Jerry Weinstein, and his knowledge of MCU Park (where the Qualifier was being played) even though he wasn't Jewish.
 He continued in a similar role for Team Israel at the 2017 World Baseball Classic main tournament in South Korea and Japan.
-During those games, Gamboa served as third base coach as well.
+During those games, Gamboa served as the third base coach as well.